rayray012793/University-Project/README.md

 ---

-## 🔧 **Practical Electronic Circuit (Audio Amplifier Projects)**

-This section contains lab projects focused on audio amplifiers, developed during the **Practical Electronic Circuit** course.
-The projects include the following:

-### Topics Include:
-1. **Audio Quality Control Circuit**: Design and implementation of a circuit for controlling audio quality.
-2. **Class A Amplifier**: Designing and testing a Class A audio amplifier.
+## 📈 **Digital Signal Capture Projects (MATLAB)**

+These weekly class projects are focused on signal acquisition and processing using MATLAB.
+The projects include both **PDF files** (for documentation and explanations) and **MATLAB code files**.

 ---

+## 🧮 **8051 Microcontroller Final Project**

+This is the final project from the Microcomputer Lab: a fully functional calculator implemented using the 8051 microcontroller, documented in a PDF.

+---

+## 👨‍💻 **Microcomputer Class Exercises**

+This folder contains all the exercises from the microcomputer class, documented in Word files.
+The projects are implemented in both **Assembly Language** and **Verilog**.

+---

+## 💻 **C Programming Exercises**

+This folder contains weekly exercises from the programming course, all written in C language and documented as C code files.

+---

 ## 🚀 **Getting Started**

-To view or study the projects, you can open the PDF files provided in the respective folders.
-Each PDF contains detailed documentation, including circuit diagrams, explanations, and results.
+To view or study the projects, you can open the files provided in the respective folders.
+Each folder contains the appropriate documentation format for the projects.

 ---